Booking Inquiry

 Dive Computer, BCD, regulator, masks, fins, snorkel, submersible pressure and depth gauges, wet suit (if desired), dive light (extra batteries), and repair kit are the divers’ responsibility, with a limited rental supply of most items aboard.

-Tanks, weights, and weightbelts are provided on the vessel.
+Tanks, weights, and weight belts are provided on the vessel.

 Light wet suits are optional in the 85 deg F (29 C) water, but do provide protection against coral and abrasions on the wrecks.